nix-community/buildbot-nix/README.md

 ### Integration with GitHub

+#### GitHub App

+To integrate with GitHub using app authentication:

+1. **GitHub App**: Set up a GitHub app for Buildbot to enable GitHub user authentication on the Buildbot dashboard.
+2. **GitHub App private key**: Get the app private key and app ID from GitHub, configure using the buildbot-nix NixOS module.
+3. **Install App**: Install the for an organization or specific user.
+4. **Refresh GitHub Projects**: Currently buildbot-nix doesn't respond to changes (new repositories or installations) automatically, it is therefore necessary to manually trigger a reload or wait for the next periodic reload.

+#### Legacy Token Auth

-To integrate with GitHub:
+To integrate with GitHub using legacy token authentication:

 1. **GitHub Token**: Obtain a GitHub token with `admin:repo_hook` and `repo` permissions.
 For GitHub organizations, it's advisable to create a separate GitHub user for managing repository webhooks.

-#### Optional when using GitHub login
+### Optional when using GitHub login

-1. **GitHub App**: Set up a GitHub app for Buildbot to enable GitHub user authentication on the Buildbot dashboard.
+1. **GitHub App**: Set up a GitHub app for Buildbot to enable GitHub user authentication on the Buildbot dashboard. (can be the same as for GitHub App auth)
 2. **OAuth Credentials**: After installing the app, generate OAuth credentials and configure them in the buildbot-nix NixOS module.
 Set the callback url to `https://<your-domain>/auth/login`.